kakrusch/gramdev/README.md

 In order to implement English wh-questions, I used my grammar from exercise two and extended it, including new phrase-structure rules and lexical entries.
 I included rules for XCOMP and COMP arguments and added the corresponding verbs to the lexicon.
 Further, verbal inflections are handled via the tokenizer and the Lexical Lookup Model is implemented, such that nouns are not in the lexicon and are instead recognized automatically.

 I implemented several basic but task-specific changes to the lexicon.
 Initially, I added the restriction `(!
-(POSS) PRON-TYPE) ~= int` to the base sentence's (`S`) subject NP, to disallow interrogative pronouns in the subject position of a regular sentence.
+(POSS) PRON-TYPE) ~= int` to the base sentence's `(S)` subject NP, to disallow interrogative pronouns in the subject position of a regular sentence.
 To further ensure that the wh-questions are not parsed as regular sentences, a question mark was added to the lexicon, which specifies that a sentence has an interrogative sentence type.
 Another addition to the lexicon is different inflected versions of the auxiliary *do*, to allow do-support in wh-questions if the wh-word originates in a non-subject position.
 The last basic change is the addition of an adjunct CP with the complementizer *because* in the `VP` rule, to have an answer structure in place for responses to the wh-words *how* and *why*.

 ### WH-words in the lexicon:
-- all wh-words are treated like pronouns, but have `(^ PRON-TYPE) = int`
-- all wh-words have capital and lowercased versions
+The first half of the implementation included adding wh-words to the lexicon, each with different specific properties.
+All wh-words are treated as pronouns, with properties like either possessive or personal pronouns, but each with the property `(^ PRON-TYPE) = int` to mark them as interrogative.
+All wh-words also have both a capital and a lowercased version.
+I used mainly existing features from the XLE Documentation,

 - I added an additional feature (^REL) that can be either "+" or "-", to specify wh-words that can also be relative pronouns.
 This difference is relevant because those pronouns that can be relative must have an NP-position (such as the subject or Object).

 Pronouns that can act as relative pronouns -> can come from subject or object (must be NP)